-Axess found that it is not reasonable to use the IPART benchmark costs for roundabouts in a greenfield setting to estimate the costs of roundabouts in a infill setting such as in CP17.
-Axess's site specific cost estimate increases the cost of roundabouts.
+Axess found that it is not reasonable to use the IPART benchmark costs for roundabouts in a greenfield setting to estimate the costs of roundabouts in an infill setting such as in CP17.
+Axess's site-specific cost estimate increases the cost of roundabouts.
 This is primarily due to the higher cost of constructing roundabouts in an existing urban area.
-Axess includes additional costs for the provision of stormwater infrastructure and for utility relocations.46
+Axess includes additional costs for the provision of stormwater infrastructure and for utility relocations.48

-Axess was unable to recommend a reasonable cost for pedestrian bridges, as no site specific concept designs were available.
-The council estimates the costs of proposed bridges based on similar structures delivered in the Hills Shire area.
-Since this is the best available information, we consider the approach is reasonable for this stage of the plan.
-Axess recommends higher allowances for project management, design and contingency because the designs and costings are not site specific.47
+Axess was unable to recommend a reasonable cost for pedestrian bridges, as no site-specific concept designs were available.
+The council estimates the costs of proposed bridges based on similar structures delivered in the Hills Shire area, which the consultant found were low.